American Friends of the Middle East: History

 In 1948, Virginia Gildersleeve, Kermit Roosevelt, Harry Fosdick, and others had founded a similarly oriented Committee for Justice and Peace in the Holy Land, which was subsumed into the new organization.

 Kermit Roosevelt, Jr. served as executive secretary of the AFME group of intellectuals and spokespersons for a time.
-In appealing for funds form American supporters “free from political pressure and racial and religious discrimination,” the AFME is reported to have stated that “most Americans… never had an accurate picture of Middle East.”
+In appealing for funds from American supporters "free from political pressure and racial and religious discrimination," the AFME is reported to have stated that "most Americans… never had an accurate picture of Middle East."
 The organization was active during the Cold War, and worked to place gifted international students in American universities.
 The mission of the organization was to "foster a nurturing connection" and "promote mutual understanding" between cultures.
 The group believed peace could happen through education and building human relationships.
 While students were living in the U.S., the AFME attempted to improve their experience with the establishment of student groups on campuses, and they had four key groups including the Organization of Arab Students, the Confederation of Iranian Students, and groups for Pakistani and Afghani students.

 In 1952, the AFME co-founded (alongside the Iranian embassy) the Confederation of Iranian Students group.
 The first Iranian student organization was based at Lafayette College, under the supervision of Reverend Charles R. Hulac.
 In 1953, the AFMA opened up an office in Tehran in order to place Iranian students in "proper Protestant colleges and universities" in the United States, during a period of the Abadan Crisis.
 Hulac and his organization had ties to the earlier Protestant missionary work done in Iran.